SSH key connection to Virtual Machine (VM)

 cat ~/.ssh/id_rsa.pub

-- Click on Add SSH key and paste the key in SSH Key section.
+• Click Add SSH key and Paste key here.

-- Enter Name for SSH key and click Add SSH key.
+• Enter your name and click the Add SSH key.

 ssh root@<IP_address_of_VM>